datacarpentry/astronomy-python/_episodes/03-motion.md

 > that region.
 {: .checklist}

-## Starting from this lesson
+## Starting from this episode

-In the previous lesson, we ran a query on the Gaia server and downloaded data for roughly 140,000 stars and saved the data in a FITS file.
+In the previous episode, we ran a query on the Gaia server and downloaded data for roughly 140,000 stars and saved the data in a FITS file.
-We will use that data for this lesson.
+We will use that data for this episode.
 Whether you are working from a new notebook or coming back from a checkpoint, reloading the data will save you from having to run the query again.

-If you are starting this lesson here or starting this lesson in a new notebook, you will need run the following lines of code:
+If you are starting this episode here or starting this episode in a new notebook, you will need run the following lines of code:

 This imports previously imported functions: